microchip-pic-avr-examples/pic16f15244-family-advanced-i2c-io-expander/README.md

 ### Memory Storage
 On the PIC16-152, PFM is 14-bits wide.
 There are 4 fields that are saved, representing direction (TRISx), output value (LATx), and IOC (IOCxP and IOCxN).
 For loading the values, a simple CRC-8 checksum is calculated and packed in the high-byte, lower 2-bits of each word as shown in Figure 6.
 When loading, this checksum is used to determine if the data is valid and uncorrupted.<br>

 There are 4 configurations possible, using 32 words worth of memory.
 As apart of the writing process, the entire row (32 words) must be erased, however.
-The save functions cache the entire row before erase, apply changes, then rewrite all of the row.
+The save functions cache the entire row before erase, apply any changes, then rewrite all of the row.

 <img src="images/memoryPacking.png" width="500px"><br>
 *Figure 6 - Memory Formatting and Packing*<br>